Cagayan, Misamis Oriental Sept 1944-May 1945

 From October 16, 1944 to May 10, 1944 Cagayan and its immediate areas were again attacked by no less than fourteen more bombing missions by various elements of the Far East Air Force, SouthWest Pacific Area (FEAF, SoWesPac)

 On October 16, 1944 P-38 Lightning fighter-bombers struck facilities and shipping at Cagayan Harbor, airfields and trucks at Cagayan.

 Five days later, seven B-24 Liberators destroyed the Ateneo de Cagayan, the Macabalan Wharf (Cagayan pier), St. Augustine Church and the Bishop’s House and Convent.

 Fr.
-Haggerty’s account of the October 21, 1944 air raid wasn’t as cherry and ebullient as his first one.
+Haggerty’s account of the October 21, 1944 air raid wasn’t as cheery and ebullient as his first one.

 I wrote simply in my diary: “One group of seven Liberators destroyed in fifteen minutes our material labor of fifteen years.
 What is now left to show we gave her the best years of our life, unless we look into the souls of our people.”

 Besides Cagayan, the B-24s also bombed the port city of Parapare in South Sulawesi, Indonesia while B-25s and fighter bombers hit Misamis and blasted trucks in Kibawe, Bukidnon.